Wellbeing & Safeguarding

 These systems allow students to feel safe, to feel empowered to talk about their concerns, and to feel that their concerns will be heard.
 The systems are understood by everyone in our community and we all recognise our responsibility towards building an environment in which our students can grow into confident, caring and compassionate adults.

 The wellbeing of our students is of paramount importance and is fundamental to the way we operate.

-Shrewsbury International School is a child-protecting school fully committed to fulfilling its responsibilities for protecting students.
-In order to meet this commitment to Child Protection, the school:
+Shrewsbury International School is a school fully committed to fulfilling its responsibilities for safeguarding students.
+In order to meet this commitment to Child Safeguarding, the school: